-Parameto [var.num Comment TM scr.sa [E1266] iver Time (in minutes) after which the front panel display will exit menus and show the screen saver.
-TM backl [E1014] ight Time (in minutes) after which the front panel display backlight will be switched off.
-The light will be switched on again as soon as a key is pressed on the front panel. v4.66 LCD contrast [E4094] Adjust the LCD contrast from 0 to 100% when electronic is compatible (Front face Ind.F).
-LCD back [E4095] light Adjust the LCD backlight from 0 to 100% of the maximum backlight intensity.
+Parameter [var.num] Comment TM scr.saver [E1266] Time (in minutes) after which the front panel display will exit menus and show the screen saver.
+TM backlight [E1014] Time (in minutes) after which the front panel display backlight will be switched off.
+The light will be switched on again as soon as a key is pressed on the front panel.
+LCD backlight [E4095] Adjust the LCD backlight from 0 to 100% of the maximum backlight intensity.
 Line 1 to Line 4 The 4 lines of text displayed in the "Customized screen" can be modified as well.
 Each line can be up to 28 characters in length.

-TABLE 123 - SCREEN SAVER
+TABLE 116 - SCREEN SAVER MODE